Craig Pickthorne published August 2023 Monthly Update in Newsletter Signup 2023-08-25 13:42:57 -0400

 Credit unions have always been early and potent champions of the living wage movement.
 We list 8 at the moment, with dozens of branches all over Ontario.
 In addition to being certified, we are pleased to announce that Libro Credit Union will be supporting the work of the Ontario Living Wage Network directly over the next three years with a generous annual financial contribution.Read more

-Local living wage rates are calculated and peer-reviewed on an annual basis where possible.
-Some calculations are completed by a local organizing group, while others are conducted entirely by OLWN staff.
+Prior to 2022, local living wage rates were calculated and peer-reviewed on an annual basis where possible.
+Some calculations were completed by a local organizing group, while others were conducted entirely by OLWN staff.

 Craig Pickthorne published First Certified Living Wage Employer In Peel: The Mississauga Food Bank Leads By Example in News 2021-11-01 10:38:28 -0400